Strength and partition rank under limits and field extensions: Introduction and main results

 Write $\ol{K}$ for an algebraic closure of $K$.
 The border strength $\ul{s}(f)$ is also the minimal $r$ such that $f$ lies in the Zariski closure in $\overline{K}[x_1,\ldots,x_n]_d$ of forms of strength $\leq r$.
 The latter set is the union of the images of the $\mu_{d_1,\ldots,d_r}$, hence constructible by Chevalley's theorem.
 Hence for $K=\CC$, since constructible sets have the same closure in the Zariski topology as in the Euclidean topology, $\ul{s}(f)$ is also the minimal $r$ such that there exists a sequence of forms of strength $\leq r$ that converges to $f$ in the Euclidean topology.
 This explains the term border strength.

 \begin{re} We do not know an explicit example of a form over $\CC$ whose border strength is strictly lower than its strength.
-However, such forms do exist for $d=4$ \cite{Ballico22}, and the proof there can be adapted to $d > 4$.
-For $d\leq 3$ they do not exist, since there strength is the minimal codimension of a linear space on which the form vanishes identically, and vanishing on a large subspace is a Zariski-closed condition on the form; see \cite{Derksen17}. \end{re}
+However, such forms do exist for $d=4$ \cite[Theorem 3]{Ballico22} and likely also for $d > 4$.
+For $d\leq 3$ they do not exist, since there strength is the minimal codimension of a linear space on which the form vanishes identically \cite[Proposition 2.2]{Derksen17}, and vanishing on a large subspace is a Zariski-closed condition on the form. \end{re}

 We have the following fundamental inequalities:

 The goal of this paper is to upper bound $s_K(f)$ as a function of $\ul{s}(f)$, as follows.

 \begin{thm} Suppose that $\ul{s}(f) = r$ and $\cha(K)=0$ or $\cha(K)>d$.
 For infinite $K$ we have $s_K(f) \ll_d r^{d-1}$ and for finite $K$ we have $s_K(f) \ll_d r^{d-1} \log r$. \end{thm}